What Is Hyperpigmentation, What Causes It, And What Can We Do About It?

 IPL is a great option for fading brown pigment, such as sun spots, or freckles.
 It can also target redness associated with Rosacea.
 IPL works to target the cells that contain excess pigment, pushing it to the surface of the skin where it then sloughs off.
 It can take anywhere from 3-6 treatments to see long-lasting effects.
 There are, however, some limitations.
 For those with deeper skin tones, or if you find that you easily burn in the sun, IPL may exacerbate or have the opposite effect on hyperpigmentation.
 At Park, we offer Lumecca, a top-of-the-line treatment that uses a higher peak power than other IPLs on the market.

-As always, at Park, we offer a complimentary initial consultation to assess your skin and help guide you in figuring out what treatment would work best for you and get you to your glowy skin goals.
+At Park, we offer a 30-minute consultation to assess your skin and help guide you in figuring out what treatment would work best for you and get you to your glowy skin goals.

 Want to tackle hyperpigmentation with the help of a Park skin expert?